HarshChandravanshi/DHL-Logistics-Facility-Data-Analytics/README.md

 One of the key accomplishments of our project was the creation of multiple analysis charts and graphs.
 These visual representations allowed us to effectively analyze and communicate complex data in a clear and concise manner.
 By leveraging the power of IBM Cognos Analytics, we were able to generate insightful visualizations that facilitated data-driven decision-making.

+One of the notable visualizations was the Area Chart showing city-wise DHL deliveries.
+This chart enabled us to identify the distribution of deliveries across different cities, providing a comprehensive overview of the geographic coverage of DHL's operations.

 # Case Study: Analysis of Medical Premium charges for insurers using IBM Watson Studio and ML